rjmacarthy/bitcore-lib/README.md

 stratcore-lib
 =======

-A fork of bitcore-lib for stratis.
+A fork of bitcore-lib for Stratis.

-Please note that this is an unofficaial port and it has not been tested.
+Please note that this is an unofficial port and it has not been tested.

 Install via npm